celo-org/docs/blog/sage-upgrading-a-smart-contract/sage-upgrading-a-smart-contract.md

             default { return(ptr, size) }
         }
     }

+    function setImplementation(address _newImplementation) external {
+        require(msg.sender == address(this), "Only the contract itself can call this function");
+        implementation = _newImplementation;
     }

-contract CounterFactory {
-    function createCounter() public returns (address) {
-        Counter counter = new Counter();
-        CounterProxy proxy = new CounterProxy(address(counter));
-        return address(proxy);
+    receive() external  payable {

     }
 }
 ```

 In the code above, the "CounterFactory" contract includes a function called "createCounter," which generates a new instance of the "Counter" contract as well as a new instance of the "CounterProxy" contract.
 The "Counter" contract's address is passed to the "CounterProxy" contract's constructor.
-The address of the proxy contract is returned by the function.
+The function returns the address of the proxy contract.
+The “setImplementation” function sets the contract to implement the new contract address.

 ### Step4: Upgrade the Implementation Contract